lambdaclass/concrete/ROADMAP.md

     div/mod-by-zero and over-width shifts trap.
 The arithmetic-lowering rollout is the staged sequence in ARITHMETIC_POLICY.md §13.

-    Implementation status (the docs are *stronger than the implementation* — this is a tracked gap, not a contradiction): ordinary arithmetic still lowers to silent two's-complement wrap (ARITHMETIC_POLICY.md §1); the profile selector and `--report arithmetic` do not exist yet.
-Build in stages, profile surface BEFORE arithmetic-lowering changes, each its own commit:
+    Implementation status: the arithmetic semantics core is landed.
+Ordinary integer `+ - * / % << >>` and unary `-` are checked/trapping; intentional
+    modular arithmetic is explicit `wrapping_*`; intentional clamping is explicit `saturating_*`; float→int `as` is a checked conversion (NaN/inf/out-of-range abort; in-range truncates toward zero).
+The remaining #10 work is reporting and proof/audit wiring, not source meaning.
+Build history:
       - Stage 1: [DONE — 2026-06-24; Concrete/Profile.lean, `--profile` +
         `[profile]` + `--report profile` in Main.lean,
         scripts/tests/check_build_profiles.sh (make test-build-profiles + CI
         step)] profile *mechanism* only — a `--profile` CLI flag + `[profile]` in Concrete.toml (precedence CLI > manifest > default=debug) + a
         `--report profile` that makes the active profile, its selection source, and the policy bundle visible.
-The arithmetic line is profile-invariant and states the current wrapping-lowering gap explicitly.
+At the time of this stage, the arithmetic line was profile-invariant and explicitly disclosed the then-current wrapping-lowering gap.
 No codegen/semantic change.
       - Stage 2.1: [DONE — 2026-06-24; BinOp.wrappingAdd/Sub/Mul + intrinsics in
         Intrinsic/Check/Elab + plain-LLVM lowering in EmitSSA + signed/unsigned
         interp wrap; scripts/tests/check_wrapping_arith.sh] explicit `wrapping_*`